Sensitivity study using machine learning algorithms on simulated r-mode gravitational wave signals from newborn neutron stars: Artificial Neural Networks

 Out of the $90\%$ of the data that was (randomly) chosen for the training, $10\%$ of that was used as a validation set.
 The latter is used in the `early stopping' technique that is used to avoid over-fitting and maintain the ability of the network to `generalize'.
 Generalization is the ability of a trained ANN to identify not only the points that were used for the training but also points in between the points of the training set.
 For each iteration the detection efficiency of the ANN is tested on the validation set.
 When the error on the validation set drops by less than $10^{-3}$ for two consecutive iterations then we do the `early stopping' and the training is stopped.

 The learning rate of the gradient-decent algorithm determines the rate at which the training of the network is moving towards the optimal parameters.
 It should be small enough not to skip the optimal solution but large enough so that the convergence is not too slow.
 A crucial challenge for the algorithm is not to converge to local minima.
 This can be avoided by adding a fraction of a weight update to the next one.
 This method is called `momentum' of the training of the network.
 Adding `momentum' to the training implies that for a gradient of constant direction the size of the optimization steps will increase.
 As such, the momentum should be used with relatively small learning rate in order not to skip the optimal solution.
-After experimenting with various parameter populations we used a learning rate of $0.02$ and a momentum of $0.9$.